 Our investment strategy is intended to take advantage of opportunities in the current interest rate and credit environment.
 We expect to adjust our strategy to changing market conditions by shifting our asset allocations across these various asset classes as interest rate and credit cycles change over time.
 We believe that our strategy will enable us to pay dividends throughout changing market cycles.
-We expect to take a long-term view of assets and liabilities, and our reported earnings and estimates of the fair value of our investments at the end of a financial reporting period will not significantly impact our objective of providing attractive risk-adjusted returns to our stockholders over the long-term.

 We use leverage to seek to increase our potential returns and to finance the acquisition of our assets.
 Our income is generated primarily by the difference, or net spread, between the income we earn on our assets and the cost of our borrowings.
-We expect to finance our investments using a variety of financing sources including, repurchase agreements, warehouse facilities and securitizations.
+We expect to finance our investments using a variety of financing sources, including securitizations, warehouse facilities and repurchase agreements.
 We seek to manage our debt and interest rate risk by utilizing interest rate hedges, such as interest rate swaps, caps, options and futures to reduce the effect of interest rate fluctuations related to our financing sources.